openconfig/featureprofiles/feature/experimental/system/gnmi/benchmarking/ate_tests/full_configuration_replace_test/README.md

 Measure time for Set to complete.

 Notes:
-This test does not cover entirely converged system, simply replacing the configuration for the initial case, and then a case where the device generates a diff.
+This test does not measure the time to an entirely converged state, only to completion of the gNMI update.

 ## Config Parameter Coverage